wagtail/wagtail/docs/advanced_topics/testing.md

 `parent` should be a Page instance, and `child_model` should be a Page subclass. `data` should be a dict that will be POSTed at the Wagtail admin Page creation method.

-`publish` specifies whether the page being created should be published or not, default is `False`.
-When `True`, it checks if the response url includes the url of the Wagtail Explorer Page, displaying an error if does not include that url.
-Otherwise it checks that the correct edit page loads.
+`publish` specifies whether the page being created should be published or not - default is `True`.

 ```python
 from wagtail.test.utils.form_data import nested_form_data, streamfield